T-Bone Accidents Can Cause Serious Injuries

 Side impact auto accident attorneys in Chicago often see the following injuries:

-- Head and Brain Injuries — This can include concussions or more serious traumatic brain injuries, internal bleeding, skull fractures, or lacerations that require plastic surgery.
+This can include concussions or more serious traumatic brain injuries (TBI), internal bleeding, skull fractures, or lacerations that require plastic surgery.

-- Neck and Back Injuries.
-This often includes herniated discs, spinal cord injuries, and neck or back sprains or strains.
+The most common neck and back injuries from t-bone accidents include herniated discs, spinal cord injuries, and neck or back sprains or strains.

-- Broken Bones.
-Side impact collisions often break victim’s bones.
+Side impact collisions often cause victims broken bones.
 These injuries are extremely painful, often require surgery to repair, and can cause victims long time pain and suffering.

-- Soft Tissue Injuries.
 Soft tissue injuries can be severe and very painful.
 These injuries result when a victim’s muscles, tendons, and/or ligaments are torn or strained in an accident.
+Torn ligaments, muscles, and tendons can cause victims to be in pain for weeks, months, years, or even the rest of their lives.

-- Whiplash.
-Whiplash is a common result of side-impact collisions since the severe jerking motion associated with a t-bone incident often causes the victim’s neck to slam side to side.
+A common result of side-impact collisions is whiplash since the severe jerking motion associated with a t-bone incident often causes the victim’s neck to slam side to side.

 What Are Common Damages From Side-Impact Collisions?

-- Medical Expenses.
-For example, ambulance fees, hospital bills, doctor visits, physical or cognitive therapy for a brain injury, etc.
+Medical expenses include ambulance fees, hospital bills, doctor visits, physical or cognitive therapy for a brain injury, etc. The more severe an injury is, the more medical expenses an accident victim will likely incur.

-- Pain and Suffering.
-This is a type of damage related to the mental or physical distress caused by a car accident, like a T-bone accident.
+Pain and suffering is a type of damage related to the mental or physical distress caused by a car accident, like a T-bone accident.
 The amount one can recover for pain and suffering depends on the type of injury, the seriousness of their pain and suffering, and the prognosis for any future pain they may experience from their injury.

 Why do Side-Impact Injury and Fatality Rates Remain So High?